BloomTech-Labs/LabsPT1_knowledge_rocket/Readme.md

 Be logged in for all but <br> http://127.0.0.1:8000/register/ and <br>http://127.0.0.1:8000/login/

-*URL links built within app can also be access without authentication*
+*URL links built within app can also be accessed without authentication*

 You can substitute http://127.0.0.1:8000/ for https://cspt1knowledgerocket.herokuapp.com/<br> in order to interact with deployed Heroku database